-Geroline Castillo is the first inaugural Nierenberg International Refugee Assistance Project Fellow in IRAP’s litigation department.
-In this role, she works on impact litigation in U.S. courts to advance and defend the rights of refugees, asylum seekers, and other people in need of humanitarian relocation.
+Geroline Castillo is a Staff Attorney in the US Legal Services Department at IRAP.
+She previously served as the inaugural Nierenberg Fellow in IRAP’s Litigation Department, where she worked on several impact litigation cases in U.S. courts that advance and defend the rights of refugees, asylum seekers, and other people in need of humanitarian relocation.

 Geroline is a member of the New York bar.